 The han is in ruins today.
 Some walls and the roof of the han have collapsed.

 The axis of the han is east-west.
 The rectangular covered section consisted of three naves in the east-west longitudinal direction, carried by two support lines of equally-spaced pointed arches.
 The naves are covered by pointed vaults.
 There is a room on each side of the entrance, one of which could have served as the mosque.
 These two rooms at the entrance are a distinguishing feature of the design of this han.

 There are five pointed arches carried by five piers in each of the support lines which continue to the rear wall in the east-west direction.
 The covered section is enclosed by pointed vaults lying parallel to each other in the east-west direction.

 The middle nave is higher and wider than the side naves.
 The roof of this middle nave has not survived, but the spring stones of the vaults can be seen on both sides.
 Considering the connections between the arches of the side naves, it is believed that a raised platform was located in the middle nave.
 The stones used to build the platform are two blocks high and are cut wider and higher than the stones used in the walls.

 The han is lit by square gaps, still intact, opening onto the side naves.
 There are no slit windows on the side walls.
-Some traces indicate the existence of equally-spaced buttresses on the exterior walls.
-The arches were made of smooth-cut stones and the walls and vaults were built of pitch-faced stone.
-The walls were double-sided and were filled with rubble and mortar.

 According to existing traces on the walls, the crown door faced west.
 The portal was designed integrally with two square rooms on each side of it and was built like an iwan.